Long Wavelength Array Active Crossed-Dipole Antenna

 If you are interested in ordering the crossed-dipole antenna and associated active balun assembly described below, click here.

-This project adapts the crossed-dipole antenna design used in the Long Wavelength Array (LWA) located about 65 km west of Socorro, New Mexico for use in amateur radio astronomy observatories.
-We call our version Active Crossed-Dipole Antenna.
-The active crossed-dipole antenna is a receive-only antenna with a design frequency range of about 5 to 90 MHz.
+The Long Wavelength Array (LWA) is located about 65 km west of Socorro, New Mexico.
+The LWA antenna has many applications beyond large arrays.
+These use from one to eight antennas for as solar radio observations and radio sky surveys.
+The LWA antenna is a receive-only antenna with a design frequency range of about 5 to 90 MHz.

 The LWA antenna is an inverted-V design with elements that consist of triangular sloping wings or blades as shown immediately below.
-An active balun, called front end electronics (FEE) in the LWA and shown in the block diagram below, converts the balanced dipole to unbalanced 50 ohm impedance for connection to a coaxial cable transmission line and also provides approximately 35 dB gain.
-The active balun is powered through the coaxial cable by a bias-tee arrangement.
+An active balun, called front end electronics (FEE) and shown in the block diagram below, converts the balanced dipole to unbalanced 50 ohm impedance for connection to a coaxial cable transmission line and also provides approximately 35 dB gain.
+The active balun is powered through the coaxial cable by a bias-tee arrangement in the equipment enclosure.
 An active balun consists of two identical printed circuit boards, one for each dipole in the crossed-dipole antenna.

 The original design documents for the entire LWA antenna system are accessible through the LWA website.
 Also, the following paper describes the details and motivations behind the antenna design in 2012 and provides many details such as wind survivability, construction and installation: A Wide-Band, Active Antenna System for Long Wavelength Radio Astronomy by Brian Hicks at the Naval Research Laboratory (and others).